 The EVLP process in short

-- At the donor site the donor lungs are flushed thoroughly and preserved with PERFADEX® – the gold standard in lung preservation specifically formulated to preserve the function and integrity of the organ.
+- At the donor site the donor lungs are flushed thoroughly and preserved with Perfadex® or Perfadex® Plus – the gold standard in lung preservation specifically formulated to preserve the function and integrity of the organ.
+Perfadex® Plus is not approved on all markets (for more information please get in touch with XVIVO Perfusion).

 - The lungs are transported following clinically proven routine practice in a cooler from the procurement site.

-- At the recipient site the donor lungs are cannulated, flushed thoroughly with PERFADEX® and connected to the XPS™ machine.
+- At the recipient site the donor lungs are cannulated, flushed thoroughly with Perfadex® or Perfadex® Plus and connected to the XPS™ machine.

 - After progressive warming according to a detailed protocol, the EVLP team is free to set preferred ventilation and perfusion strategies depending on the requirements of each donor lung.